Spotted wood kingfisher: Subspecies

-Ecology
+Ecology and behaviour

 The spotted wood kingfisher occurs in pairs or as a solitary bird but is seldom seen because it moves around in dense cover in the lower storey of the forest.
 It feeds on beetles and other insects, snails and small vertebrates which it probably finds while foraging on the ground.
+Typically most vocal at dawn and dusk.

 Little is known of its breeding behaviour; it is thought to nest in termite nests in trees, but this may not be the case because other members of the genus mostly choose to nest in holes in trees or in the ground.

-Status
+Habitat and Conservation Status

-This bird has a wide range but its population is suspected to be in slow decline because of the destruction of suitable habitat.
-The International Union for Conservation of Nature has rated its conservation status as "least concern" because the decline in its numbers is thought to be insufficiently rapid to warrant placing it in a more threatened category.
+It inhabits moist primary forest in both lowland and hilly areas.
+It was more abundant on Luzon in the past but logging has reduced the area of suitable habitat.
+On Negros, it has been recorded on dense scrub and gardens.

+The International Union for Conservation of Nature has rated its conservation status as least concern but is believed to be declining due to deforestation from land conversion, Illegal logging and slash-and-burn farming. it is generally uncommon but has a large range across West Visayas and Luzon.
+More surveys and understanding of its biology are needed and it is highly possible that this species be uplisted due to habitat destruction.